Abstract

 Blog Post

 You’ve probably seen it.
 Someone screenshots a chatbot’s surprisingly poetic answer about love, meaning, or the nature of consciousness, and it goes viral.
 “Even AI gets it,” people say.
 But does it?
-That question led me down a research rabbit hole that started, of all places, with bullshit.
+That question sparked a research project that began, of all places, with bullshit.

 THE ART OF SOUNDING DEEP

 In 2015, psychologist Gordon Pennycook ran a fascinating experiment.
-He showed people statements like, “Hidden meaning transforms unparalleled abstract beauty” and “Wholeness quiets infinite phenomena,” sentences generated by randomly mashing together spiritual-sounding buzzwords.
+They showed people statements like, “Hidden meaning transforms unparalleled abstract beauty” and “Wholeness quiets infinite phenomena,” and asked them to rate the profundity of these statements on a 5-point scale.
+The sentences were generated by combining spiritual-sounding buzzwords from Deepak Chopra’s Twitter feed, with an assist from Seb Pearce’s New Age Bullshit Generator.
 They’re grammatically correct and feel weighty, but if you try to pin down what they mean, there’s nothing there.

 CAN AI TELL THE DIFFERENCE?

-For my research at the University of Newcastle, I wanted to know whether large language models, the technology behind tools like ChatGPT and Claude, have any internal sense of what makes something profound versus what just sounds profound.
+This led me to wonder whether LLMs, the technology behind tools like ChatGPT and Claude, have any internal sense of what makes something profound versus what merely sounds profound.
+For my summer research project at the University of Newcastle, I set out to find an answer.

-I built a dataset of 600 statements: 200 genuinely profound quotes, 200 pseudo-profound fakes, and 200 mundane observations like “Potted plants wilt without regular watering.”
-Then I fed them into Meta Llama-3 model and examined how it organises these statements internally, essentially mapping the geometry of its ‘thinking.’
+I built a dataset of 600 statements, split evenly among profound literary quotations, pseudo-profound fakes, and mundane observations like “Potted plants wilt without regular watering.”
+Then I fed them into Meta’s Llama-3 model and examined how it organises these statements internally, essentially mapping the geometry of its ‘thinking.’

 WHAT I FOUND

 The model can tell the categories apart.
-A classifier achieved 98% accuracy.
+A classifier trained on its internal representations achieved 98% accuracy.
 But the way it distinguishes them isn’t what you’d hope.
-The primary axis of organisation isn’t profundity at all.
-It’s concreteness, how abstract or tangible the language is.
-Words like ‘love’ or ‘self’ are abstract, while ‘chair’ or ‘plant’ are concrete.
-Profound and pseudo-profound statements cluster together because they both use abstract vocabulary, not because the model recognises one as genuinely meaningful and the other as empty.
+The primary axis of organisation turned out to be concreteness, meaning how abstract or tangible the language is.
+Words like “love” or “self” are abstract, while “chair” or “plant” are concrete.
+Profound and pseudo-profound statements cluster together because they both use abstract vocabulary, and not because the model recognises one as meaningful and the other as empty.

-Even more striking: the version of the model fine-tuned with human feedback, the kind of training that makes chatbots sound helpful and polished, made this worse, not better.
-The categories became harder to separate, not easier.
+Even more unexpected, the version of the model fine-tuned with human feedback, the kind of training that makes chatbots sound helpful and polished, made this clustering worse.
+After fine-tuning, the categories became harder to separate.

 WHAT THIS MEANS

 When an AI offers you words of wisdom, it’s likely drawing on patterns of abstract, evocative language rather than any understanding of depth or meaning.
-It has learned what profundity sounds like, not what it is.
+It has learned what profundity sounds like without learning what it is.
 Sounding profound and being profound remain, for now, distinct achievements.
 And that’s a distinction worth keeping in mind the next time a chatbot moves you.

 Finn Charlotte Thomas